 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 If you're already breathing into a paper bag, don't worry!
-We're going to walk through each step that it takes to set your financial goals.
+We're going to walk through each step it takes to set your financial goals.
 You'll have them figured out and a plan to reach them in no time!
-We've also got some financial goals that you might want to consider setting, if you haven't already.
+We've also got some financial goals you might want to consider setting if you haven't already.
 If you're going through this much trouble to think it out and write it down, you might as well have all of your bases covered!

 HOW TO SET FINANCIAL GOALS

-As you sit down and get ready to declare your goals, consider what your reason for each specific financial goal is.
+As you sit down and get ready to declare your financial goals, consider what your reason for each specific goal is.
 Why do you want to reach your goals?
 Money is so much more than numbers on a spreadsheet.
-Money can represent all that you have created, sacrifice, value, hard work and discipline.
+Money can represent all that you have created, sacrifice, value, hard work, and discipline.

-DECLARE YOUR GOALS
+DECLARE YOUR FINANCIAL GOALS

 DEFINE YOUR GOALS

 Next, you need to define what your end goal is.
 We're getting a bit more intense here.
 It's not enough to just declare your goal.
 It's easy to say you want to save more money or pay off debt.
 We all want that!
 If you are to have any level of success, you have to get specific.
-‘I will pay off $5,000 in debt by December’ or ‘I will save and invest $500 every month.’
-Is much better than saying, “I'm going to get out of debt and save more.”
+“I will pay off $5,000 in debt by December,” or “I will save and invest $500 every month.” is much better than saying, “I'm going to get out of debt and save more.”

-Are you wanting to pay off all of your debt, or only your pressing debt with high interest rates, like credit cards?
+- Do you want to pay off all of your debt, or only your pressing debt with high-interest rates, like credit cards?

-- Will you have to cancel some other things in your budget that you don't necessarily need to ensure that you'll be able to fit that new car payment into your budget?
+- Will you have to cancel some other things in your budget you don't necessarily need to ensure you'll be able to fit that new payment into your budget?

-SET A DEADLINE FOR YOUR GOALS
+SET A DEADLINE FOR YOUR FINANCIAL GOALS

 SET WEEKLY/MONTHLY GOALS